Shijikori/quotes-bot/README.md

 # Quotes Bot
 A Discord bot for your funny quotes!

-This bot monitors a `#quotes` channel on the Discord server it is member.
+This bot monitors registered channels on the Discord servers it is a member of.
 It is meant to be easily deployable so anyone can launch their own Quotes Bot for their community and manage the SQLite database however they want.

 ## Data Collection Informations
 If you use or consider using this bot, here are the data collection informations you need to know.